 Next, use sterile forceps and a clean cotton swab soaked in cortex buffer [1-MED-over the shoulder-TXT] to remove the fascia of the skull [2-SCOPE].

-Talent picks up the forceps and removes a cotton swab from a labeled tube of cortex buffer where it has been soaking.
+Talent picks up a cotton swab and soaks it in cortex buffer.
 TEXT: See written protocol for details of cortex buffer.

 The epicranial aponeurosis is removed using the forceps and swab.

-Videographer note:
+Videographer note: 2.3.1 and 2.3.2 shot as one take.

 Use a loading tip to apply tissue adhesive to the incised skin surface to stop the bleeding while avoiding the area to be imaged [1-SCOPE].